pxl-research/mai-home-mlops/README.md

 ## Appendix: future / in-progress infrastructure

-Everything below is not currently wired up to the local stack above — it documents planned/experimental Azure infrastructure, orchestration, and MLOps tooling.
+Everything below is not currently wired up to the local stack above; it documents planned/experimental Azure infrastructure, orchestration, and MLOps tooling.

 ### TODO

 * Only use Azure Blob Storage or ADLS for backup (save InfluxDB data locally in a volume in the container on the VM and let InfluxDB handle the rest).
-Configuring InfluxDB 3.0 to use Azure Blob Storage as long-term persistence with a local cache on the VM for real-time operations is a core feature of its architecture — a hybrid approach combining fast local storage for recent data with cost-effective, scalable object storage for historical data. https://www.influxdata.com/blog/azure-blob-storage-influxdb/ Then use DVC on the object store (not on the VM).
+Configuring InfluxDB 3.0 to use Azure Blob Storage as long-term persistence with a local cache on the VM for real-time operations is a core feature of its architecture: a hybrid approach combining fast local storage for recent data with cost-effective, scalable object storage for historical data. https://www.influxdata.com/blog/azure-blob-storage-influxdb/ Then use DVC on the object store (not on the VM).
   ```